jbredall/autolight/README.md

 ```
 $ autolight
 ```
-For best results, configure your system to run the above command at startup.
+For best results, configure your system to run the above command in the background at startup.

 ## TODO
-- [x] feat: allow configuration at runtime
+- [x] feat: allow configuration between runtime
+- [x] feat: disable features if devices are not found
 - [] docs: explain configuration
 - [] docs: comment everything